WebOrigami/docs/src/content/framework/tutorial.md

   } }}
 </figure>

-A map in Graph Origami is an efficient way to create entire areas of a site.
+A map in Web Origami is an efficient way to create entire areas of a site.
 We'll also use it to create a set of people tiles for the index page.

 ## Pull in more resources